About the TMS Procedure

 A TMS session is usually administered by a doctor or Certified TMS Technician and does not require anesthesia.
 If side effects are detected, adjustments to the amount of stimulation can be made during the procedure and for the following sessions.

 Although treatment varies by individual, a typical treatment course consists of:

 After a treatment session, patients can immediately return to their normal routine, including driving.
 In clinical trials, most patients experienced a positive response to TMS Therapy by the fourth week of treatment.
 Some patients may experience results in less time, while others may take longer.
-It is important to continually discuss any depression symptoms with your TMS Technician
+It is important to continually discuss any depression symptoms with your TMS Technician.

-Once the motor threshold is determined, the coil is then brought forward so that it rests above the front region of the patient’s brain.
+Once the motor threshold is determined, the coil is then brought forward so that it rests above the frontal region of the patient’s brain.
 Treatment is then commenced.
 During the treatment, patients will hear a series of clicking sounds and will feel a tapping sensation under the treatment coil.
-Motor threshold is not checked at every treatment but may be reassessed if there is concern it may have changed.
+Motor threshold is not checked at every treatment, but may be reassessed if there is concern it may have changed.
 Patients need to report if there is any change in their health status during the treatment.

 Because it is important to determine how to most effectively administer your individual treatment, your first session may last up to an hour.
 You will be provided with earplugs to reduce the audible tapping sound that the device emits.
 You can bring your own headphones (providing they are not metal) and listen to music during your treatment.

 Patients with any type of non-removable metal in their heads (with the exception of braces or dental fillings), should not receive TMS.
 Failure to follow this rule could cause the object to heat up, move, or malfunction, and result in serious injury or death.
 The following is a list of metal implants that can prevent a patient from receiving TMS: